Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 The Data Value Chain Tracker (hereafter DVCT) is a service that monitors and distributes digital incentives for data usage.
 DVCT ensures traceability and accountability of data usage, as well as enables organizations and individuals to realize the value of their data.

-As data provider or data owner, organization and individual can use DVCT to find out which use case(s), when, how, and by whom their data was used, as well as what other data affected the process of making new data type/items.
+As a data provider or data owner, DVCT allows providers to determine in which use cases, when, how, and by whom the data was used, what other data was merged together and delivered to the end user.

 Data providers (individuals or organizations) get an overview of where their data is used and can obtain information about the value of their data in the ecosystem, this can help them to better negotiate their data and service offering.
 In addition, by tracking the use of data in the ecosystem, the DVCT will handle the distribution of digital incentive to the organizations that participate in the value co-creation of the data usage.